Majdanek State Museum: Site

 The symbolic Majdanek Pylon on the 64 anniversary of the camp liquidation.
 The relief, which resembles an abstracted Yiddish sign similar to Lublin (לובלין), is supposed to represent mangled bodies.

 After the camp's liberation by the advancing Red Army on 23 July 1944, the site was formally protected.
 With the war still ongoing, it was preserved as a museum by the autumn of 1944.
 It remains one the best examples of a Nazi death camp, with largely intact gas chambers and crematoria.
 The camp became a state monument of martyrology by the 1947 decree of the Polish Parliament (Sejm).
 In the same year, some 1,300 m^{3} of surface soil mixed with human ashes and fragments of bones were collected and arranged into a large mound (since turned into a mausoleum).
 By comparison, the Auschwitz concentration camp liberated a half a year later, on 27 January 1945, was first declared a national monument in April 1946, but handed over to Poland by the Red Army only in 1947.
 The act of Polish Parliament of 2 July 1947, declared them both as state monuments of martyrology at the same time (Dz.U.
 1947 nr 52 poz.
 264/265).
 Majdanek received the status of Poland's national museum in 1965.

 The retreating Germans did not have time to destroy the facility.
 During its 34 months of operation, more than 79,000 people were murdered at Majdanek main camp alone (59,000 of them Polish Jews) and between 95,000 and 130,000 people in the entire Majdanek system of subcamps.
 18,400 Jews were killed at Majdanek on 3 November 1943, during the largest single-day, single-camp massacre of the Holocaust, named Harvest Festival (totalling 43,000 with two subcamps).

-In 1969, on the 25th anniversary of the Majdanek liberation, a stunningly emotional monument dedicated to Holocaust victims was erected on the grounds of the former Nazi extermination camp.
+In 1969, on the 25th anniversary of the Majdanek liberation, a monument dedicated to Holocaust victims was erected on the grounds of the former Nazi extermination camp.
 It was designed by a Polish sculptor and architect Wiktor Tołkin, who also designed the symbolic tombstone at Stutthof.
 The monument consists of three parts, the symbolic Pylon (gate, 11 meters tall and 35 meters wide), the road, and the Mausoleum, containing a mound of ashes of the victims.
 The Museum is also in possession of the archives left behind by the SS after a failed attempt at their destruction by Obersturmführer Anton Thernes, tried at the Majdanek Trials.